archlab-sciencetokyo/CFU-Proving-Ground/README.md

 Once the specification is complete, you can write the bitstream to the board with `make conf`.

 ## History
+2025-04-24 Ver 1.3:
+- Default configuration of `IMEM_SIZE` has been changed 64KiB to 32KiB.
+- We have improved BRAM that was deleted during optimization.

 2025-04-11 Ver 1.2:
 - The tcl script has been modified so that the operating frequency can be set from config.vh.
 - A script that automatically writes the bitstream to the board has been added (`Make conf`).